 When you’re submitting a scientific or biomedical manuscript to a journal for publication, careful medical editing can make the difference between acceptance and rejection.
 However, getting a paper from draft to submission-ready is easier said than done.
 If you are doing it yourself, you should learn how to proofread scientific manuscripts before submission.

-Step 1: Make a copy of the document.
+Step 1: Make a copy of the document

 You probably already know how to copy a file, but if you want to hit the ground running, open the original in your word processor of choice and click “save as.”
 Change the name of the file to indicate that this is the version you’re working on and hit save.

-Step 2: Turn on track changes.
+Step 2: Turn on track changes

 Most current word processors have a feature that lets you see the changes you’ve made.
 This is incredibly useful because it allows you and your colleagues to easily visualize edits.